Intrinsic Finite Element Error Analysis on Manifolds with Regge Metrics, with Application to Calculating Connection Forms: Calculation of Connection Forms as a Hodge-Laplace Problem

-where $\mathbb{S}\sigma = \sigma - \mathrm{tr}(\sigma)g$ and $n$ denotes the unit normal to $e$ with respect to $g$.
-Note that all metric-dependent quantities appearing in $b_h(g;\_,\_)$ are implicitly dependent on the metric $g$.
+where $\mathbb{S}\sigma = \sigma - \mathrm{tr}(\sigma)g$ and $n$ denotes the unit normal to $e$ with respect to $g$. \end{theorem} Note that the definition of $b_h$ only depends on the mesh $\mathcal{T}_h$ and the metric $g$.
 Note also that we abuse notation by using the letter $n$ for the normal vector rather than the dimension (which in this context is fixed at $2$).

-\begin{proof} Since in our case $g = g(t)$, we will use a subscript $t$ to emphasize the dependence on the $g(t)$ metric.
-We will also impose that the frame $(e_1(t),e_2(t))$ evolves on the boundary so that $\dot \mu = 0$.
+\begin{proof}[Proof of Theorem \ref{diffFh}] Since in our case $g = g(t)$, we will use a subscript $t$ to emphasize the dependence on the $g(t)$ metric.
 Therefore

-The identities used here are established in \cite{GaNe22}, section 2. $\tau_t$ is a tangent unit vector to $e$.
+The identities used here are established in \cite{GaNe22}, Section 2. $\tau_t$ is a tangent unit vector to $e$.

-In the second to last line of the proof of lemma 3.3 of \cite{GaNe22}, the following identity is established (simplified here for the $n = 2$ case):
+In the second to last line of the proof of Lemma 3.3 of \cite{GaNe22}, the following identity is established (simplified here for the $n = 2$ case):

-Comparing with the value of $\pdiff{}{t}\iprod{\iprod{\alpha_\mathrm{dist}(g(t)),v}}$, we get the desired result. \end{proof} Define the functional $F_h(g(t)) \in V_h^*$ by $F_h(g(t))(v) := \iprod{\iprod{\alpha_\mathrm{dist}(g(t)),v}} - \iprod{\iprod{KdA_{\mathrm{dist}}(g(t)),v}}$.
+Comparing with the value of $\pdiff{}{t}\iprod{\iprod{{\alpha|_{\partial M}}_\mathrm{dist}(g(t)),v}}$, we get the desired result. \end{proof} Define the functional $F_h(g(t)) \in V_h^*$ by $F_h(g(t))(v) := \iprod{\iprod{{\alpha|_{\partial M}}_\mathrm{dist}(g(t)),v}} - \iprod{\iprod{KdA_{\mathrm{dist}}(g(t)),v}}$.
 In the framework of geometric variational crimes, $F_h(g)$ corresponds to the functional $F$ in (\ref{errbounds}) while $F_h(g_h)$ corresponds to the functional $F_h$ on the right of the discrete problem (\ref{discproblem}) and in (\ref{errbounds}).
 Therefore a key component of the error analysis will be bounds on $\|F_h(g) - F_h(g_h)\|_{V_h^*}$.